- December 12, 2025

 Frequently Asked Questions

-Terminator 2D: NO FATE is a arcade shooter game with science fiction theme.
+Terminator 2D: NO FATE is a arcade platformer game with science fiction theme.
+Common tags for Terminator 2D: NO FATE include science, trading and mature.

 Terminator 2D: NO FATE is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.